metamn/beat/code/pages/web-technologies-for-2018/web-technologies-for-2018.md

   This twin article is highly technical about how we've got to components: to the new paradigm for app / web / development / design which already dominate the edge of the industry.

-  Interactivity, scalability and designer-developer communication led to components.
-Let's see how.
+  Interactivity, scalability and designer-developer communication are the main reasons.
+Let's see them.

   ## Interactivity